supplycart/interview-case-study/README.md

 4. a login user can view product list, add to cart, and checkout order.
 5. disclaimer: payment system is not included.

+### demo
+to test the app, go to http://interview-case-study.herokuapp.com/

+please note that since this version of heroku is free, sometimes it might be inaccessible after a few hours of inactivity. (hey, its free that's why)